 Known as a billionaire who lives a modest lifestyle à la Warren Buffett, Zhong Shanshan made his fortune by starting a bottled water company, Nongfu Spring, in which he now chairs.
 He’s also a significant shareholder in Beijing Wantai Biological Pharmacy Enterprise, a manufacturer of vaccines and hepatitis test kits.
 That's not too bad for someone who started his career as a reporter in the 1980s.
 Now he can acquire multiple newspapers at home or abroad!

 14. Sergey Brin

 Along with Larry Page, who he met during an orientation for new students at Stanford University, Sergey Brin is the cofounder of tech giant Google.
-He currently served as the president of Alphabet, the parent company of Google, and also managers X Development (Google’s clandestine division that develops ‘radical new technologies to solve some of the world’s hardest problems’).
+In 2019, he stepped down as president of Alphabet, the parent company of Google, but remains a board member and controlling shareholder.
+Brin also managers X Development (Google’s clandestine division that develops “radical new technologies to solve some of the world’s hardest problems”).

 Ambani has become quite the controversial figure in recent years, mainly for Jio, a 4G phone service that offers free domestic calls and cheap data plans.

 8. Carlos Slim Helú and family

 Net worth: $93 billion